 Going green isn’t just reserved for your recycling bin!
 You can turn your garage into one of the greenest parts of your home with minimal work and effort.

-- Solar heating
+1. Solar heating

 By adding a solar heating unit to your garage, you’re one step closer to having a green garage.
-Solar heating units are more energy efficient than gas or electric heaters and are a great way to keep your garage warm in the winter months.
+Solar heating units are more energy-efficient than gas or electric heaters and are a great way to keep your garage warm in the winter months.

-- Use caulking to insulate
+2. Use caulking or a baseboard coating to insulate

-- Let there be light
+5. Let there be light

-- Go au naturel
+6. Go au naturel

-- Don’t be idle
+7. Don’t be idle

-Saving the planet isn’t an easy job, but with a few green tweaks to your garage, you’ll be doing your part one weather-stripped door at a time!
+Saving the planet isn’t an easy job, but with a few green tweaks to your garage, you’ll be doing your part one weatherstripped door at a time!